tomaslin/AiChatFlow/README.md

 - Organize chats into workspaces
 - Edit and modify saved conversations
 - Replay conversations with AI providers
+- Import and export prompts, responses, or both selectively

 This extension helps you get more value from your AI interactions by making them persistent, editable, and replayable across different sessions.